maithrisuresh/Personality-prediction-using-ML/README.md

 I have used NLP(Natural Language processing ) for this project .

+For more information I have designed a blog : https://maithrisuresh.github.io/Personality-prediction-using-ML/.

 Let's see what is  Myers Briggs Type Indicator?

 The Myers-Briggs Type Indicator was developed by Isabel Briggs Myers and her mother, Katherine Briggs, to identify an individual’s personality type among 16 possibilities.